 Step 7: Apply Mineral Spirits

 Once we applied the mineral spirits I could see such a difference in the condition of the wood.
 What was before a dull luster now shone beautifully.
 Plus, it conditions the wood and helps protect it.

 Here’s Mom!
 Isn’t she cute?
 Also note that by now we learned our lesson and switched to thick rubber gloves.
 The thin ones I first purchased ripped during the steel wool step.
 Boooooo.

 Step 8: Finish Coats

 Remember, I chose not to stain it so I’ll be skipping that step.
 If you don’t like the color of your wood then make sure to follow the directions from the stain you choose.
 Drying time will be particularly important to pay attention to before you apply any poly.

-Try not to start and stop in the middle of the piece but run the brush from one edge to the next without stopping to avoid any evident brush strokes once it’s dry.
+Try not to start and stop in the middle of the piece to avoid any evident brush strokes once it’s dry.
+Instead, run the brush from one edge to the next without stopping.

 Step 9: Steel Wool…Again

 After your first coat of poly has completely dried you have a couple of options.
 1. You can sand the table like most poly directions recommend.
 2. You can use super fine Grade 0000 steel wool to “sand” any imperfections out.

 Next, use that tack rag or microfiber cloth again to remove any steel wool particles.

 Step 10: Apply Your Final Coat to your Wood Dining Table

 After you’ve completed your second coat you can choose to either be done or apply a third coat.
 If you do that, make sure you do step 9 before another coat.
 We were satisfied with the finish so stopped with two coats.

 I swear I watched that baby like a hawk for 7 full days before they were allowed near it again.
 I wasn’t about to let all that work go down the drain by one stray fork prong.

 So.
 What do ya think?